-Healthy Home Program is a complete system that attacks bio-contamination and cross-contamination at any facility.
-Bio-contamination is a condition that exists when surfaces are contaminated with various germs, bacteria, mold, mildew, and other dangerous microbes or chemistry.
-Cross contamination occurs when someone touches a contaminated surface, and becomes a carrier of the agent and transfers to another person, or surface where the next person who comes in contact with the person or surface and now gets exposed to those same germs, or whatever the contamination might be.
+Utilize a complete service that attacks bio-contamination and cross-contamination.
+These conditions exists when surfaces are contaminated with various germs, bacteria, mold, mildew, and other dangerous microbes or chemistry.
+Cross contamination occurs when someone touches a contaminated surface.
+They then become a carrier of the agent and transfers it to another person, or surface.
+When the next person comes in contact with the person or surface, they now get exposed to those same germ, or whatever the contamination is.

-Made New Again utilizes a safe biocide chemistry, or gas, to break down and destroy contaminants on all surfaces.
-Surfaces can next be treated with a specialized protectant chemistry that goes to work and kills all contaminants that try to re-attach themselves to that surface.
-Both products we use are non-toxic and environmentally friendly, which is very important as most disinfectants and chemicals as sold and available in local Hardware and Home Improvement Centers are very toxic and cause dangerous side effects.
+Made New Again utilizes a safe and effective biocide to break down and destroy contaminants.
+Surfaces can also be treated with specialized protectant chemistry that will kill all contaminants that try to re-attach themselves to that surface.
+Both products we are non-toxic and environmentally friendly.
+Most disinfectants and chemicals sold and available in local Hardware and Home Improvement Centers are toxic and have dangerous side effects.

-Many germs and bacteria have mutated and become immune to the poisonous disinfectants rendering many disinfectants ineffective.
-This has led to the crisis we have now in the healthcare industry.
-Our products kill germs, virus, and mold and does not allow them the opportunity to mutate because they electrically and mechanically kill the organisms, so there is no chance for the organism to mutate.
+Germs and bacteria that have mutated have become immune to the commonly used disinfectants, rendering them ineffective.
+This crisis we now have in the healthcare industry.
+Our products kill germs, virus, and mold and does not allow them the opportunity to mutate.
+This is because they electrically and mechanically kill the organisms, and there is no chance for the organism to mutate.
 They are dead before they realize what happened.

-We apply the products with a very thorough system utilizing electrostatic spray technology which completely envelopes and coats anything in range of the sprayer assuring complete coverage – even those hard to reach surfaces, like under the tables and counters and inside any visible space.
+These biocide products utilized are applied with a system utilizing electrostatic spray technology.
+This completely envelopes and coats everything in range of the sprayer.
+Assured complete coverage – even those hard to reach surfaces, like under the tables and counters and inside any visible space.